-With sustainable fashion making a new trend, organic baby and kids wear is growing like never before.
-Organic fashion looks like a gleaming market segment in terms of its future growth and displays immense potential.
+As sustainable fashion is in trend, organic baby and kids wear is growing like never before.
+Organic fashion is seemingly a gleaming market segment in terms of its future growth and displays immense potential.

 January 21, 2020

 Organic and sustainable fashion has caught the fancy of parents worldwide.
 Today, millennial parents are much more mindful in terms of incorporating sustainability into their way of life.
 In the past recent years especially, the organic baby products market has registered impressive growth.
-As an outcome of a very distinctive behaviour of millennial consumers which is being very well-informed and hand-picking the best products or the crème de la crème, especially when it comes to their little ones.
-An increasing tribe of young consumers today have the discretion to adopt ethical/sustainable fashion in the times when fast fashion and mass production of clothes in rapidly changing styles is constantly being questioned and scanned.
+This distinctive behavior of millennial consumers means being well-informed and hand-picking the best products or the crème de la crème, especially when it comes to their little ones.
+An increasing tribe of young consumers today have the discretion to adopt ethical/sustainable fashion since fast fashion and mass production of clothes in rapidly changing styles is constantly being questioned and scanned.

 Wearing ethics: mindful fashion